Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

-# Migration Tool Customization
+# Migration Tool Targeted Code-Driven Customization Guide

 ## About This Project

-**Migration.Tool.Extensions** is the customization layer for the Kentico Migration Tool.
+**Migration.Tool.Extensions** is the primary project for targeted, code-driven customization of the Kentico Migration Tool.
 Use this project to implement custom logic that transforms your data during migration from Kentico Xperience 13, Kentico 12, or Kentico 11 to Xperience by Kentico.

 The project enables you to:

 - Customize migration behavior with custom transformations
 - Handle project-specific data structures and field mappings
 - Transform widget properties and Page Builder content